Theogoun/Thesis/docs/Navmesh.md

 # NavMesh

-A **NavMesh** (short for *Navigation Mesh*) is a data structure used in Unity and other game engines to facilitate pathfinding for characters or agents in a virtual environment.
-NavMeshes define the walkable areas of a scene, allowing non-player characters (NPCs) to navigate the environment realistically and avoid obstacles.
+A **NavMesh** (short for *Navigation Mesh*) is a data structure used in Unity and other game engines to facilitate pathfinding for agents in a virtual environment.
+NavMeshes define the walkable areas of a scene, allowing agents to navigate the environment realistically and avoid obstacles.

 ## How NavMesh Works In Unity?